imjuangarcia/website/src/posts/look-ma-no-media-queries-responsive-layouts-with-css-grid.md

 See those holes on our beautifully crafted grid?
 That’s because some of the elements on it are taking 2x or 3x spots, and when there isn’t enough space on our tracks to fit them, they’ll wrap into a new row, since that’s the default behavior.
 By changing it from `row` to `dense`, we’re telling the grid to fill any gaps we might have with elements that could fit them, regardless of their source order on the DOM.

 That’s why this technique might come especially handy for things like image galleries, but might not be suitable for other use cases where you might need to preserve the order of the markup.
-Feel free to play around with the <a href="https://codepen.io/imjuangarcia/pen/bzpYyj" target="_blank" rel="noopener noreferrer">CodePen demo</a> to check the differences between where items are placed.
+Feel free to play around with the [CodePen demo](https://codepen.io/imjuangarcia/pen/bzpYyj) to check the differences between where items are placed.

 <h3 id="trello-style-card-layout">
   Layout #3: Trello-style card layout